zeromake/quasar/docs/src/pages/quasar-cli-vite/developing-ssr/writing-universal-code.md

 ## Avoid Stateful Singletons
 When writing client-only code, we are used to the fact that our code will be evaluated in a fresh context every time.
 However, a Node.js server is a long-running process.
 When our code is required into the process, it will be evaluated once and then it stays in memory.
 This means if you create a singleton object, it will be shared between every incoming request.

-So, Quasar CLI creates a new root Vue instance with a new Router and Vuex Store instances for each request.
+So, Quasar CLI creates a new root Vue instance with a new Router and Pinia instance for each request.
 This is similar to how each user will be using a fresh instance of the app in their own browser.
 If we would have used a shared instance across multiple requests, it will easily lead to cross-request state pollution.

-Instead of directly creating a Router and Vuex Store instances, you'll be exposing a factory function that can be repeatedly executed to create fresh app instances for each request:
+Instead of directly creating a Router and Pinia instance, you'll be exposing a factory function that can be repeatedly executed to create fresh app instances for each request:

 ```js src/router/index.js
 import { defineRouter } from '#q-app/wrappers'